FaQ

 If you have more specific questions about balancing the time commitment, please email us at communications@crimsonems.org.

-To receive a Massachusetts EMT-B license from the National Registry of EMTs, students will first have to pass a state practical exam and then a national written exam.
+To receive a Massachusetts EMT-B license from the National Registry of EMTs, students first have to pass a state practical exam and then the NREMT national written exam.
 The practical exam will occur at the end of the training course.
 After passing the practical exam, students can register to take the written exam through Pearson VUE.
+The written component consists of a digital multiple-choice question exam with anywhere between 70-120 questions.

-More information about the certification process will be given to students during the training course.
+More information about the certification process are be given to students during the training course.